There are 3 goals coaches need to achieve when planning the return to sports for any athlete

 Three Goals of Planning the Return to Sports

-Working in higher level sports, we’ve learned a lot about returning planning back in their sports practice after long layoffs.
-Most of this comes from athletes that we’re injured and required extended time out of sport to rehab and recover.
+Working in higher-level sports, we’ve learned a lot about planning athletes’ return back to their sports practice after long layoffs.
+Most of this comes from athletes that were injured and required extended time out of sport to rehab and recover.
 Sometimes it’s with athletes who took a sabbatical year or had a pregnancy during their career.

 No matter the case, we do know that without the right preparation, an athlete going back into their regular sports practice and training routine will be at higher risk of injury.